flugg/laravel-responder/README.md

 ## Creating Transformers

-A dedicated transformer class gives you a convenient location to transform data and allows you to use the same transformer multiple times.
+A dedicated transformer class gives you a convenient location to transform data and allows you to reuse the transformer at multiple places.
 It also allows you to include and transform relationships.
 You can create a transformer using the `make:transformer` Artisan command:

 ```shell
 php artisan make:transformer ProductTransformer